httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Digest Algorithm Values {#algorithms}

 Digest-algorithm values are used to indicate a specific digest computation.
-For some digest-algorithms, one or more parameters can be supplied.

 ~~~
    digest-algorithm = token
 ~~~

-The BNF for "parameter" is defined in Section 5.7.6 of
-{{SEMANTICS}}.
 All digest-algorithm values are case-insensitive but the lower case is preferred.

 The Internet Assigned Numbers Authority (IANA) acts as a registry for